top of page

-We often went to ballet and theater, and I was amazed by the smell of the costumes on stage, I just wanted to be somehow part of that wonder.
+She was a charming person and her old house in the hills of Buda was the magic itself.
+We often went to ballet and theater together, and I was fascinated by the costumes and wanted to be part of that wonder.

 When I was ten, I asked my grandma to teach me to use the old sewing machine and dressmaking became my first passion.